DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/offline.md

         chmod +x offline_image_handler.sh
         ```

-    - If using a mirror warehouse, please push the mirror of the offline package to the mirror warehouse.
+    - If using a container registry, please push the image of the offline package to the container registry.

         ```bash
-        # Specify the address of the mirror warehouse, for example:
+        # Specify the address of the container registry, for example:
         export REGISTRY_ADDR=registry.daocloud.io:30080
         # Specify the offline package decompression directory, for example:
         export OFFLINE_DIR=$(pwd)/offline